aroccon/HIT36/README.md

   - Go to set_run/results/paraview_fields and run go.sh, paraview files are generated in the output folder.
 * Particles-laden flow:
   - Go to set_run/results/paraview_fields and run go.sh, paraview files are generated in the output folder.
-   - Go to set_run/results/paraview_particles and run go.sh, paraview files are generated in the output folder (not working ATM)
+  - Go to set_run/results/paraview_particles and run go.sh, paraview files are generated in the output folder.

 #### Validation database: